 We essentially spent a lot of time posting in a lot of local community groups and getting people interested in what we were doing, and getting people to see it that way.
 That’s how we recruited our first teachers and then the first team members, a lot of the people just came through our network of friends here in the Bay Area.

 Did you ever really see yourself as a tech entrepreneur/CEO of two companies at the same time?

-No I didn’t.
+No, I didn’t.
 I’m from Miami originally.
 My family’s from Honduras.
-I grew up in Miami, and went to [the University of Pennsylvania].
+I grew up in Miami and went to [the University of Pennsylvania].
 I went to the Wharton Business School and I graduated in 2007.
-I went into business school to learn about entrepreneurship, and I networked and started my first tech company LiquidBooks.
+I went to business school to learn about entrepreneurship, and I networked and started my first tech company LiquidBooks.

 You previously said that your parents are originally from Honduras.
 So is there anything from Honduran culture that you live by or try to include in your companies?